Surya-kiran3117/Docker-Zero-to-Hero/README.md

 ### Build your first Docker Image

-You need to change the username accoringly in the below command
+You need to change the username accordingly in the below command

 ```
 docker build -t abhishekf5/my-first-docker-image:latest .